menglongguo/website/_projects/BlueRobot.md

 Research sees a lot of collisions between end effector and environment.
 The HALT testing shows it could withstand 50,000 low speed impact collisions and 4,000 high speed collisions (video below).

 - Repeatable:
-The gripper should be consistent through its life cycle. *Blue* was functional after 40,000 cycles of repeated grasping with no loss of performance.
+The gripper should be consistent through its life cycle.
+The *Blue* gripper was functional after 40,000 cycles of repeated grasping with no loss of performance.

 - Lightweight:
 The lighter the gripper the greater the payload can be.
 The final weight is 660 grams.